 Like I mentioned above, this recipe is about half apples in volume.

-Luckily I have a handy dandy little apple peeling machine that made the process a lot easier.
+Luckily I have a handy dandy little apple peeling machine which made the process a lot easier.

 When I was making the batter, I was convinced I had done something wrong.
 The batter was so thick, I felt like the layers would never bake through.

 But I knew the recipe worked.
-I pushed aside my doubt and baked the layers.
+Sure enough, they baked up beautifully!

-The apples inside the cake added a ton of moisture, which contrasted wonderfully with the crunch walnuts.
+The apples inside the cake add a ton of moisture which contrasts perfectly with the crunch walnuts.

 It looks pretty odd, but trust me and the Eubank family on this one.
 This recipe is a real keeper.